Gintstir/Tea-App/README.md

 # Steep ![badge](https://img.shields.io/badge/License-Apache~2.0-brightgreen.svg)

-**Tea App is for tea lovers everywhere.
+**Steep is an app for tea lovers everywhere.
 Built with the MERN tech stack, this Single Page Application was designed to go with you no matter where you're enjoying that perfectly brewed cup of Darjeeling thanks to its mobile-first, responsive design.
 Create your own recipes, keep tabs on whats in your pantry with our tea-shelf.
 Our tea-app will keep you coming back for a second cup!**

 Click here to see the live site : **[Steep](https://steep-tea-app.herokuapp.com/)**